 “The first thing that I wanna stress here is that these new platforms take a long time to develop,” said Zuckerberg.
 “We’ve said that virtual reality and augmented reality could be the next big computing platform, but to put that in perspective, the first smartphones came out in 2003.
 In that first year, Blackberry and Palm Treo both sold around only a few hundreds of thousands of units.”

-Zuckerberg expects the initial growth of Oculus and VR to progress similar in the way smartphones began its trend.
+Zuckerberg expects the initial growth of Oculus and VR to progress similarly to the way smartphones began their trend.
 “That’s how we’re thinking about this [VR],” he stated.